jumanahaseenn/introwebsite/README.md

-# These files serve to show us the first look into the GoodEats app where customers and businesses can take advantage of unique features.
+#First Draft look into the GoodEats app

 The basic layout of the web-application currently as follows:
 **Home Page:**